China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Does the entity possess separate legal personality?

-LLC has separate legal personality.
+An LLC has separate legal personality.

 (Maximum) period of existence

-There is no maximum period of existence; LLC can be incorporated for either a definite term which can be extended, or an indefinite term.
+There is no maximum period of existence; an LLC can be incorporated for either a definite term which can be extended, or an indefinite term.

 Governing document(s)

-LLC is governed by its articles of association.
+An LLC is governed by its articles of association.

 Liability of incorporators / shareholders

-The liability of a shareholder of an LLC shall be limited to the amount of its capital contribution.
+The liability of a shareholder of an LLC shall be limited to the amount of its registered capital contribution.
 Shareholders are not personally liable for the debts of the company, save to the extent to which their subscribed capital are not fully paid-up.
-LLC is subject to limited instances of piercing the corporate veil, such as when its shareholders abuse the separate legal personality of the company and limited liability of shareholders to evade debts and cause damage to the interests of the creditors of the company.
+An LLC is subject to limited instances of piercing the corporate veil, such as when its shareholders abuse the separate legal personality of the company and the limited liability of shareholders to evade debts and cause damage to the interests of the creditors of the company.

 (Governing) bodies